haykodarb/haykodarb/README.md

 **When tf?**

-Every other day, mostly.
+Ah, this joke format doesn't make sense anymore, does it?
+Well, every other day, mostly.
 Might actually try having a life once in a while when summer comes and quarantine ends.